What Factors Affect Mortgage Rates and Loan Terms

 - no negative credit item

-A borrower with the above credit profile will most likely not have any negative price adjustments and get the best par 3.75% mortgage rates:
+A borrower with the above credit profile will most likely not have any negative price adjustments.
+High credit score borrowers will get the best par 3.75% mortgage rates (the par rate used in this example.

-- Borrowers with lower credit scores, high loan to value, higher debt to income ratios, will most likely get a negative price adjustment
+Borrowers with lower credit scores, high loan to value, higher debt to income ratios, will most likely get a negative price adjustment.
+Their mortgage rates will definitely be higher.
+Every lender has its own pricing hit based on risk factors.

 Credit Scores And What Factors Affect Mortgage Rates